ODiogoSilva/TriFusion/README.md

-## TriFusion - Streamlining phylogenomic analyses

-Under construction
+### TriFusion
+###### Streamlining phylogenomic data gathering, processing and visualization

+TriFusion is an open source, cross-platform Python GUI and command line application for gathering, processing and visualization of phylogenomic data.